wdreames/hive_board_game_ai/documents/documentation.md

 William Reames

-This document gives an overview regarding how I implemented Hive within Python and explains how I implemented my AI.
+This document gives an overview describing how I implemented Hive and my AI within Python.

 ### Table of Contents